-Not sure if Photoshop is the program you need?
-There’s a very simple (and free) way to download Photoshop and find out!
+If you're not sure how to download Photoshop, or whether Photoshop is the right photo editing program for you, there’s a simple (and free) way to find out!

 Photoshop CC is the world’s most famous image editor and is used by professional photographers, artists and illustrators the world over.
 For photographers, its strengths are not just its sheer image-editing power and control, but the huge range of tutorials, plug-ins and expert know-how that surrounds it.